 - Get it right

 Do not feel weird moving back and forth before hitting your target.
 You have to get the distance and ranging right before making a move.
 It can be closer to the target or further away, make sure you find out.

-Here is an infographic describing the whole instruction :
+Here is an info-graphic describing how to zero a Scope :

 Spotting scopes are supposed to make narrowing your targets much easier.
 However, it can do this on its own.
 It requires professionalism and right techniques to perform the task as expected.
 That is why you need to stick to the five steps of zeroing your spotting scope.